Microgreens in Delhi NCR: Fight Pollution & Grow Fresh

 The connection between Delhi's air quality and nutritional health is not abstract.
 Fine particulate matter (PM2.5) generates free radicals in the body — molecules that damage cells and contribute to inflammation, respiratory damage, and chronic disease.
 Antioxidants — found in high concentrations in certain microgreens — are one of the body's primary defences against free radical damage.

-Broccoli microgreens contain sulforaphane, a potent antioxidant and anti-inflammatory compound that has been studied for its ability to activate the body's natural detoxification enzymes.
-Multiple studies suggest sulforaphane helps the body process and eliminate airborne pollutants.
-One clinical study in China found that participants in a high-pollution area who drank a broccoli sprout beverage excreted significantly more air pollutant by-products than the control group.
+Broccoli microgreens contain sulforaphane, a potent antioxidant and anti-inflammatory compound studied for its ability to activate the body's natural detoxification enzymes.
+Research published in Cancer Prevention Research found that participants in a high-pollution area who consumed a broccoli sprout beverage excreted significantly more air pollutant by-products than the control group — a finding with direct relevance for Delhi's air quality context.

 Radish microgreens are high in vitamin C, which acts as a free radical scavenger and supports immune function.